Blaisorblade/pdbp.github.io/index.md

  - result if we want to be explicit about being at the usage site.

-We also write result as a default.
+We also write that a computation yields a result.

 #### **`PDBP` library users versus `PDBP` library developers**